 However, those of you running Windows 10 on older PCs may notice that Windows Defender‘s max CPU usage for scans can be quite high at times.

-If that is the case, then knowing how to reduce the CPU usage may help you in the long run.
+If that is the case, then knowing how to reduce the CPU usage may help you in the long run and save you a lot of headaches in the process.

-How do I change Windows Defender’s max CPU usage for scans?
+How do I change Windows Defender’s max CPU usage?

 1. Change Windows Defender’s max CPU usage using PowerShell